I. Name and address of the person responsible

 The legal basis for the processing of data is Art.
 6 (1) lit. a DSGVO if the user has given his or her consent.
 The legal basis for the processing of data transmitted in the course of contacting us is Art.
 6 para.
 1 lit. f DSGVO.
 If the purpose of the contact is to conclude a contract, the additional legal basis for the processing is Art.
 6 (1) lit. b DSGVO.

 The processing of the personal data from the input mask serves us solely to process the contact.
-In the event of contact being made by e-mail, telephone or fax, this also constitutes the necessary legitimate interest in processing the data.
+In the event of contact being made by e-mail or telephone, this also constitutes the necessary legitimate interest in processing the data.
 The other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 For the personal data from the input mask of the contact form and those sent by e-mail, this is the case when the respective conversation with the user has ended.
 The conversation is ended when the circumstances indicate that the matter in question has been conclusively clarified.
 The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.